RLOpenCatalyst/catdocs/Catalyst/source/gallerydefined.rst

  * Select the operating system type from the Operating System drop down list
  * Provide the image identifier name in the Image ID field
  * Provide the admin user name in the Admin User Name field
+ * Provide the admin password in the Admin Password field
  * Click on Save button

  .. image:: /images/createVM.JPG